Sign up

 Background

-This is a critical decade for people and the planet, as we experience record numbers of extreme events and are yet to see more of them in the future, as the climate crisis progresses.
+This is a critical decade for people and the planet, as we experience record numbers of extreme events and expect to see more as the climate crisis progresses.
 Many changes are taking shape faster than previously predicted, and as the IPCC 6th Assessment Report made clear, many of the most serious consequences are linked to unprecedented changes in the Arctic and Antarctic.
-The urgency of understanding the consequences of such rapid change in the polar regions for global climate, biodiversity and human societies is now clear and has never been greater.
+The urgency of understanding the consequences of such rapid change in the polar regions for global climate, biodiversity and human societies has never been greater.

-The 5th IPY (2032-33) will bring the longstanding tradition of organizing regular IPYs to an era of urgent need for large-scale coordinated research on polar and global changes.
-It will build on four groundbreaking IPYs between 1883 and 2008, which together form a 150-year-long chain of credible scientific evidence.
+IPY-5 will bring the longstanding tradition of organizing regular IPYs to an era of urgent need for large-scale coordinated research on polar and global changes.
+IPY-5 will build on four groundbreaking IPYs between 1883 and 2008, which together form a 150-year-long chain of credible scientific evidence.
+IPY-3 (the International Geophysical Year, 1957-58) and IPY-4 (2007-8) were co-led by the ISC predecessor, ICSU.

 Contact